 It’s a good idea to keep receipts to confirm any charitable donations.
 In fact, you must do so (and charities must provide you with a receipt) if you donate more than $250.

-Your AGI is what’s left after you take certain adjustments to income, and can be found on line 7 on your form 1040 tax return.
-For example, if your AGI is $50,000, and you donated $35,000, you’re limited to claiming a deduction on only $30,000 of your donations.
+Your AGI is what’s left after you take certain adjustments to income.
+It can be found on line 11 on your form 1040 tax return.
+For example, if your AGI is $50,000, and you donated $35,000, you’re limited to claiming a deduction for only $30,000 of your donations.
 As a practical matter, however, most people don’t give away more than 60% of their income.

 The Gift Tax Complication

 There’s one more equation to calculate—you could be responsible for the federal gift tax.
 The IRS considers a “gift” to be a transfer of value (such as cash, stocks, or another asset) to an individual, without expectation of any form of repayment (including services or favors).
-In tax years 2020 and 2021, the IRS allows you to give away up to $15,000 per gift recipient per year without incurring the tax.
+In tax year 2021, the IRS allows you to give away up to $15,000 per gift recipient per year without incurring the tax.
 Keep in mind that the $15,000 annual exemption increases to $30,000 if you are married and file a joint return.
-You and your spouse each can claim a $15,000 exemption in this case.
+You and your spouse each can claim a $15,000 exemption.

 You don’t have to pay the gift tax on any donation you give to a crowdfunding campaign that’s run by a qualified charity.